 The recommended guidelines for replacing a helmet after an impact vary depending on the severity of the impact and the type of helmet.
 In general, if a helmet has been dropped from a height of more than three feet, it should be replaced.
 Similarly, if a helmet has been involved in a crash or has been struck hard enough to cause visible damage, it should be replaced.

 Different types of helmets also have different guidelines for replacement.
 For example, a full-face helmet may need to be replaced more frequently than an open-face helmet because it covers more of the rider’s head and is more likely to suffer impact damage.
-It is important to always follow the manufacturer’s recommendations for replacing your helmet.
+It is therefore essential that users follow the manufacturer’s instructions regarding helmet replacement.

 Factors to consider when deciding whether to replace a dropped helmet?

 If your helmet has been dropped but there is no visible damage, you may be wondering whether you should replace it.
 When deciding whether to replace a dropped helmet, there are a few factors to consider.

 Firstly, you should assess the severity of the impact.
 If the helmet was dropped from a low height and there is no visible damage, it is unlikely to have suffered any significant damage.
 However, if the helmet was dropped from a height of more than three feet, it may have suffered internal damage that is not visible to the naked eye.

 Another factor to consider is the potential hidden damage that may not be visible.
 The helmet’s internal padding and shell may have suffered damage that is not immediately apparent.
 This damage can compromise the helmet’s ability to protect the rider in the event of another impact.